kennansalisbury/meet-out/README.md

 > Note: The back-end server file is deployed to https://meeting-out-server.herokuapp.com.

+#### My Contributions:
+I led the definition of the Mongoose + TypeScript data models on the back end as well as the implementation of the front end calendar where users can browse public activities, view details like location and attendees, and join or leave other public events

 ## User Profile:

 Meet Out users are active people looking for a way to build community around the activities that they like to do outside.
 They want an app that provides them the opportunity to: